CrimeIsDown/trunk-transcribe/README.md

 ### notifications.json

 Configuration used to send notifications of calls to various services.
+You can also receive alerts when a transcript mentions a certain keyword, or is within a certain distance/driving time of your specified location.

 File is cached in memory for 60 seconds upon calling the API (or reading from disk if that fails), so changes may not be shown instantly.